 Our scientists work with policy and program developers to look at combinations of technologies, policies and programs able to deliver effective emissions reductions, while also growing the economy and jobs and delivering air quality and associated health benefits.
 This analysis considers interdependencies and interactions between actions, and ensures our portfolio of actions adequately addresses sector emissions and supports progress towards net zero emissions.

-The NSW Greenhouse Gas Inventory is published annually by the Australian Government as part of the Australian National Greenhouse Accounts, which are used to meet Australia’s reporting requirements under the United Nations Framework Convention on Climate Change.
+The NSW Greenhouse Gas Inventory is published annually by the Australian Government as part of the Australian National Greenhouse Accounts(link is external), which are used to meet Australia’s reporting requirements under the United Nations Framework Convention on Climate Change.
 The inventory includes state-aggregated greenhouse gas emissions by sector.

 The Net Zero Emissions Modelling team develops regional and local-scale emissions data for New South Wales to inform actions by state and local government, business and communities which support progress towards achieving net zero emissions.